brunobeeee/docker-latex-arm/README.md

       User core
     ```

-7. Update the remotes list by clicking the rotating arrow on the top left corner.
+7. Update the remotes list in VSCODE by clicking the rotating arrow on the top left corner.
 Connect to the remote by clicking the arrow next to its name.

-8. Inside the container again click on the Remote-Explorer Plugin but this time on the Development Container tab.
+8. Inside the container again click on the Remote-Explorer extension but this time on the "Development Container" tab.
 You now should see every podman container running on your device.

 9. Access latex container by clicking the arrow next to its name.

-10. Inside open the folder `/data` and install the nessecary extensions by running the `install-extensions.sh` Skript inside the VSCode terminal.
+10. Inside open the folder `/data` and install the nessecary extensions by running the `install-extensions.sh` script inside the VSCode terminal.
     ```bash
     bash scripts/install-extensions.sh
     ```